W. E. B. Du Bois Boyhood Homesite: Conversion to memorial

 Wilson and Gordon established the Du Bois Memorial Foundation to take ownership of the property.
 Funded in part by high-profile donors including Ruby Dee, Ossie Davis, Sidney Poitier, and Norman Rockwell, the foundation received the property in September 1969 and dedicated it to Du Bois later that year.
 Local hostility continued; the Berkshire Courier, while counseling against violence, suggested the site be vandalized.
 The town briefly threatened to prevent the dedication ceremony, suggesting there was a question as to whether the intended use of the site met local zoning regulations.

 Over the next ten years, the Foundation did not develop the property in any significant way.
 Its members were reluctant to place permanent markers and displays on it for fear of vandalism or theft.
-In 1976, a decade after Du Bois' death, the site was designated as a National Historic Landmark, and listed on the National Register of Historic Places.
+In 1976, a decade after Du Bois's death, the site was designated as a National Historic Landmark, and listed on the National Register of Historic Places.

 In 1983 the University of Massachusetts, Amherst, with the permission of the Foundation, began a series of archaeological excavations on the property, seeking to research the history of the "Black Burghardt" family.
 It already had amassed a collection of Du Bois papers, which were transferred to it by Herbert Aptheker, whom Du Bois designated as his literary executor.
 In 1987 the Foundation turned the property over to the state, with the university as its steward.
 The university paid for construction of a parking area and the installation of interpretive signs.